CNA Programs Offered in Florida Schools

-Read about two community colleges in this state providing CNA studies.
+Read about two colleges in this state providing CNA studies.
 Learn about curricula details and program duration.
 Get helpful statistics about each school in a table found at the end of this article.

 - At Tallahassee Community College, students can prepare for professional certification as a nursing assistant in a certificate program.
 The school is located just a few miles from downtown Tallahassee.

 - Critical Care Nursing

 - Direct-Entry Midwifery - LM, CPM

 - Nurse Anesthetist

 - Nurse Assistant or Patient Care Assistant